CALLANISH ALPACAS is a family run alpaca visitor centre located directly on the Hebridean Way in sight of Callanish Stones on the Isle of Lewis.

-Opening hours are currently 11am - 3pm Friday to Sunday due to limited daylight hours.
+Opening hours are currently 11am - 5pm Wednesday to Sunday.

-At present count we also have 30 unusual looking chickens (Silkies, Pekins, Silver Laced Wyandottes, Polish Crested and a lemon millefleur booted bantam Sablepoot!), a peacock and a peahen (Topaz and Lazuli), 6 four-horned Hebridean sheep (Dafydd, Dai, Delilah, Dewi, Raleigh and their impressive father Leo), Dougal the sheep (who thinks that he’s anything other than a sheep), 3 smiling goats (Ghia, Peanut and Honey), 20 Indian runner ducks (some with pom-poms on their heads), 10 Call ducks, 6 Mandarin ducks, 2 Carolina ducks, 2 Khaki Campbell crosses, 4 rescued wild ducks from last year and 5 rescued wild ducks from this year...having released the other 26 at last!
-We unexpectedly rescued 11 newborn wild ducklings in October; one of them (Ora) is a very rare white mallard!
-They will stay with us until the spring.
-All 109 animals have names!
+At present count we also have 30 unusual looking chickens (Silkies, Pekins, Silver Laced Wyandottes, Polish Crested, a lemon millefleur booted bantam Sablepoot and Seramas…the world’s smallest breed of chicken!), a peacock and a peahen (Topaz and Lazuli), 7 four-horned Hebridean sheep (Dafydd, Dai, Delilah, Dwt, Dewi, Raleigh and their impressive father Leo) together with Dwt’s little black lamb Venetia, Dougal "the tour guide" sheep (who thinks that he’s anything other than a sheep), 23 Indian runner ducks (some with pom-poms on their heads), 9 Call ducks, 10 Mandarin ducks, 2 Carolina ducks, 2 Khaki Campbell crosses and 8 rescued wild ducks including Ora, a very rare white mallard!

 Please note that the whereabouts of the animals is weather-dependent.